paulazoo/college-arch/README.md

 _ROUTE: https://www.collegearch.org/dashboard_

 - Dashboard page
-- Redirects here immediately after loggin in
+- Redirects here immediately after logging in
 - Shows who your respective mentees or mentors are if you've already been matched
+  - includes button to either your or your mentees' respective google classrooms
 - Also shows events:
-  - upcoming public events open to all website visitors
-  - upcoming private events where you have been specifically have been invited
+  - your upcoming events (public and private)
-  - your past events
+  - your past events (public and private)

 ### Profile